-Another popular option following the completion of your detox programme is to attend daily mutual support group meetings.
-These support group meetings are run by organisations such as SMART Recovery, Alcoholics Anonymous and Narcotics Anonymous.
+Another popular option following the completion of your detox programme is to attend mutual support group meetings.
+These support group meetings are run by organisations such as SMART Recovery or Narcotics Anonymous.
 These organisations are ubiquitous throughout the United Kingdom, and you will likely locate one of these meeting within a short distance from your home – we will suggest this to our clients once they leave us.

 Request a callback today to start your recovery.
 Just fill in your name and phone number and we'll be in touch! [callback_form]